gitbls/RPiVNCHowTo/README.md

 #### xdm Configuration

-* Edit /etc/X11/xdm-config and comment out the line *DisplayManager.requestPort* with a "!"
+* Edit `/etc/X11/xdm-config` and comment out the line *DisplayManager.requestPort* with a "!"
-* Edit /etc/X11/Xaccess and uncomment the line that has *#any host can get a login window*
+* Edit `/etc/X11/Xaccess` and uncomment the line that has *#any host can get a login window*
-* `sudo systemctl try-restart xdm.service`
+* `sudo systemctl try-restart xdm.service` to restart the service with the new settings

 ### VNC Service configuration